What to Expect

 Clients from Westchase to Tampa and far across the Sunshine State visit North Bay Animal Hospital when they wish to receive stellar veterinary care for their pet!

-Bringing your cherished pet into an animal hospital can be an intimidating experience at first.
+Bringing your cherished pet into a pet clinic can be an intimidating experience at first.
 We understand that no matter the nature of your visit, it is up to us to ensure your needs and expectations are met.
-Below is a general guideline of what you can expect during your visit to our animal hospital:
+Below is a general guideline of what you can expect during your visit to our pet hospital:

 - Once you have arrived, bring your pet directly in to our lobby.
 Please don’t allow your pet to urinate or defecate outside, as we may need to collect urine and stool samples for laboratory testing.